blueteamvillage/ctf-infra/GUIDE.md

 ### Create the Kubernetes Cluster
 `make eks-cluster-create`

 The initial cluster setup closely resembles the [Cilium Quick Start guide][cilium quick start] if you'd rather start there, we'll highlight any differences here.
+Note that this guide will be using [Helm][helm site] instead of the cilium cli, more information in the [Install Cilium](#install-cilium).

 Compared to Cilium Quick Start:
 * We assign a `desiredCapacity` of `3` instead of `2`